Four “C”s Can Help You Understand Palliative Care

 Communication

-Equally important is that the palliative care team works with you and your family to understand your concerns about your disease, its symptoms and side effects from treatment.
+Equally important is that the palliative care team works with you and your family to understand your concerns about your disease, its symptoms, and side effects from treatment.
 They will also spend as much time as it takes to understand what your personal goals are for your quality of life.
 One of the first things that happens when a palliative care team is added is a meeting where the team finds out exactly what you need and want.
-They will explain their role, how you can reach them and when to do so, as well as how they will work with your primary doctor.
+They will explain their role, how you can reach them, when to do so, and how they will work with your primary doctor.

 Learn More